What Causes Expansive Demolition Grouts to Blowout?

 ensure safety of personnel

-avoid legal liability for any injuries or property damage
+avoid costs and legal liability for any injuries or property damage

 What Factors can Cause Expansive Grout to Blowout

-1. Using the wrong version of expansive grout.
+1. Using the wrong temperature version of demolition grout.

 3. Pouring grout mixture into hot holes.

-5. Leaving unused product sitting in mixing bucket.
+6. Leaving unused product sitting in mixing bucket. (see the video below)

 11. Dexpan and water is not fully mixed.
 Be sure to scrape bottom and sides of bucket.